Meatball-Sub-11/Meatball-Sub-11/README.md

 ![visitors](https://vbr.nathanchung.dev/badge?page_id=Meatball-Sub-11.Meatball-Sub-11&color=00cf00)

-I'm a **Software Engineer** from the UK with a passion for building things that work well on the web.
-My focus often gravitates towards crafting efficient and robust backend systems, but I'm equally excited by modern web technologies.
+I'm a Software Engineer from the UK with a passion for building things that work well on the web.
+I'm particularly keen on crafting solid, efficient backend systems, and I love diving into new technologies to bring my ideas to life.

-Right now, I'm mastering advanced Rust patterns and really enjoying diving deep into **Rust** and **Axum**, pushing the boundaries of what's possible with high-performance solutions.
-My background in complex problem-solving from my Physics degree consistently drives my approach to developing scalable and efficient software.
+Right now, I'm deep into Rust and Axum, building high-performance web applications.
+My Physics background really comes in handy for breaking down complex problems and putting together robust, efficient software.

 ---